Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: I haven't, I don't even know what the hell you're all talking about.

-BRUCE BANNER: Regardless, we only have enough Pym Particles for one round trip each, and these stones have been in a lot of different p
+BRUCE BANNER: Regardless, we only have enough Pym Particles for one round trip each, and these stones have been in a lot of different pl